transform#

 Equivalently, given a point P on the sphere, with coordinates x, y, z, theta is the angle between P and the z-axis, and phi is the angle between the projection of P onto the XY plane, and the X axis.

-We have deliberately named this function sphere2cart rather than sph2cart to distinguish it from the Matlab function of that name, because the Matlab function uses an unusual convention for the angles that we did not want to replicate.
-The Matlab function is trivial to implement with the formulae given in the Matlab help.
+We have deliberately named this function sphere2cart rather than sph2cart to distinguish it from the Matlab function of that name, which uses a different convention.

 cart2sphere#